fatedier/frp/README.md

 ## What can I do with frp?

 * Expose any http and https service behind a NAT or firewall to the internet by a server with public IP address(Name-based Virtual Host Support).
-* Expose any tcp service behind a NAT or firewall to the internet by a server with public IP address.
+* Expose any tcp or udp service behind a NAT or firewall to the internet by a server with public IP address.
-* Inspect all http requests/responses that are transmitted over the tunnel(future).

 ## Status